zachoriel/We-Have-C-At-Home/README.md

 </div>

 ### Key Takeaways
-- Performance metrics remained consistent with the control group, with minor deviation assumed to be from random editor overhead oddities, incidental editor and/or system GC, etc.
+- Performance metrics remained consistent with the control group, with minor deviation assumed to be from random editor overhead oddities, incidental editor GC, etc.
 - **Arena + Burst** remains by far the most performant system, with minor speed increases over **Managed Memory + Burst** and still ~2.6x less memory footprint.
 - **Burst** is still the heavy-lifter for raw speed gains.
 - **Arena** near-completely eliminates GC calls, resulting in steady and predictable overhead.